spantaleev/sijax-python/docs/usage.rst

 An easy way to do that is to group related functions inside a class (or a Python module) and tell Sijax that you want to register the whole thing (the whole object).

-You do that using :meth:`sijax.Sijax.Sijax.register_object`:
+You do that using :meth:`sijax.Sijax.register_object`:

-.. automethod:: sijax.Sijax.Sijax.register_object
+.. automethod:: sijax.Sijax.register_object
    :noindex: